HPCE/hpce-2018-cw3/readme.md

 and execute it.
 You may need to fiddle with your include and link directories to make it build, and find/download an SDK.
-While an OpenCL run-time is installed in most systems, there is not often no SDK installed.
+While an OpenCL run-time is installed in most systems, there is often no SDK installed.

 SDKs and Run-times